$0 South Australia Foster Care Quick-Start Checklist

 How long does it take?

-The full process — from initial enquiry to first placement — typically runs six to nine months.
+The full process — from initial enquiry to approval and signing a Carer Agreement — typically runs six to nine months.
 The main variables are:

 • How quickly you submit your DHS screening application